TheBlokeAI/dockerLLM/README_Runpod_LocalLLMsUI.md

 ## TheBloke's Local LLMs: One-Click UI

+### Update: 28th June 2023
+* Updated to latest ExLlama code, fixing issue with SuperHOT GPTQs
+* ExLlama now automaticaly updates on boot, like text-generation-webui already discord
+  * This should result in the template automatically supporting new ExLlama features in future

 ### Update: 19th June 2023
 * Major update to the template
 * text-generation-webui is now integrated with: